lhartley870/saguaro-bags/README.md

     * Considering relevance
         * List of keywords narrowed down to exclude the following:
-            * The website probably doesn't meet the need behind the following keyword searches as they appear to be more to do with people wanting to buy the cactus leather itself, possible for manufacturing their own products:
+            * The website probably doesn't meet the need behind the following keyword searches as they appear to be more to do with people wanting to buy the cactus leather itself, possibly for manufacturing their own products:
                 * Where to buy cactus leather
                 * Cactus leather fabric
                 * Cactus leather manufacturers